| Internet-Draft | OAuth Mission Management | August 2026 |

 This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (https://trustee.ietf.org/license-info) in effect on the date of publication of this document.
 Please review these documents carefully, as they describe your rights and restrictions with respect to this document.
 Code Components extracted from this document must include Revised BSD License text as described in Section 4.e of the Trust Legal Provisions and are provided without warranty as described in the Revised BSD License.¶

-The Mission Status and Lifecycle profile [I-D.draft-mcguinness-oauth-mission-status] (the "status profile") answers "what is the state of this Mission" and changes that state, one Mission per request.
+This document is a satellite of the Mission Status and Lifecycle profile [I-D.draft-mcguinness-oauth-mission-status] (the "status profile"), the lifecycle suite's root document, adding the suite's operator plane.
+The status profile answers "what is the state of this Mission" and changes that state, one Mission per request.
 Its Deferred Lifecycle Capabilities section defers two fleet-scale capabilities: Mission enumeration ("which Missions exist for this Subject, client, or state") and bulk lifecycle operations over the enumerated set.
 This document specifies both.¶

 The two surfaces are deliberate counterparts.
 The status profile is consumption-plane: its callers are authorized for individual Missions, so it makes an unknown reference indistinguishable from an unauthorized one.
-This document is management-plane: its callers are operator consoles and incident-response tooling in the Mission Issuer's own trust domain, explicitly authorized for existence knowledge over a declared filter scope, compensated not by indistinguishability but by explicit authorization and mandatory audit of every call (Section 3.2).
-The surface is never agent-facing: the Agent executing a Mission has no role here (Section 3.1).¶
+This document is management-plane: its callers are operator consoles and incident-response tooling in the Mission Issuer's own trust domain, explicitly authorized for existence knowledge over a declared filter scope, compensated not by indistinguishability but by explicit authorization and mandatory audit of every call (Section 3.3).
+The surface is never agent-facing: the Agent executing a Mission has no role here (Section 3.2).
+Fleet enumeration and bulk lifecycle are the operator surface of the family's delegated-authority layer ([I-D.draft-mcguinness-mission-architecture]).¶

 Both capabilities share one endpoint, one request shape, one